 When you’re comparing your backup power options, think about what you need to keep running when the grid goes down.

 If you just want to keep the lights on in a power outage, most batteries will do the job.
 Many homeowners who choose batteries for backup power are comfortable knowing that “critical loads” like power outlets, lights, and small appliances will be powered in the event of a power outage.

 However, not all batteries are capable of quickly discharging enough electricity to get energy-intensive equipment up and running.
-If your home relies on a a sump pump, well pump, or other equipment that uses a lot of power to start up, you’ll need to install a battery like the Pika Energy Harbor Battery that is specifically intended for backup power.
+If your home relies on a sump pump, well pump, or other equipment that uses a lot of power to start up, you’ll need to install a battery that is specifically intended for backup power.

 If you install a conventional generator, you won’t have to worry about critical loads.
 As long as you choose a generator that is sized properly by your installer, you should be able to keep your home or business running without issue, assuming you have adequate fuel onsite.